Workbooks Import Wizard

 Use this option if you want all the records you're importing to have the same value in a specific field.
 To use Fixed Value mappings:

-- use the dropdown picklist next to Field in section 1 of the above screenshot to choose the Workbooks field where you want your data to appear;
+Next to Field in section 1 of the above screenshot to choose the Workbooks field where you want your data to appear.

 Use this option if you want a particular field in your imported records to be blank.
 Simply: